 Eyestrain doesn't have serious or long-term consequences, but it can be aggravating and unpleasant.
 It can make you tired and reduce your ability to concentrate.

-Your eye doctor will ask you questions about factors that might be causing your symptoms.
-He or she will perform an eye exam, including testing your vision.
+Your eye specialist will ask you questions about factors that might be causing your symptoms.
+You may have an eye exam during your visit, including a vision test.

 Generally, treatment for eyestrain consists of making changes in your daily habits or environment.
 Some people may need treatment for an underlying eye condition.

 For some people, wearing glasses that are prescribed for specific activities, such as for computer use or for reading, helps reduce eyestrain.
-Your doctor may suggest that you take regular eye breaks to help your eyes focus at different distances.
+Your eye specialist may suggest that you take regular eye breaks to help your eyes focus at different distances.

 Lifestyle and home remedies